Utkarsh731/pattern/README.md

-# Creating Patterns Using Python
+# Creating Patterns of Triangle Using Python